gjhami/AttackSimulation/README.md

 # cyberattack-simulation
 An AnyLogic simulation allowing users to visually estimate the risk of cyber attacks as well as the cost and efficacy of controls.

+## Warning
+This project is currently under heavy development and is subject to major changes.
+When the code becomes more stable the AnyLogic model will be available as a standalone application which does not require an AnyLogic license to use and can be downloaded in Relases.

 ## Usage and Audience
 This model is intended for small businesses without dedicated cybersecurity teams or experts who want to make more effective decsisions about how to allocate a limited cybersecurity budget.
 This model is not meant to be completely accurate for all businesses.
 It is only meant to provide a useful tool which is accurate enough to improve decision making.